mkmat/ETH-Computational-Thinking-Labs/README.md

 Here you can reply to existing questions, or start a new discussion.

 ### publish your modified files
-After editing a python script or markdown file, you commit your changes directly and update the file, or create a pull request, if you want your group members or assistants review your changes.
+After editing a python script or markdown file, you commit your changes directly and update the file, or create a branch + pull request, if you want your group members or assistants review your changes.
 These are the only two options you have when submitting your changed file.
 Leave a comment in the pull request if you have any particular question.
 Open pull requests are mentioned in the menu bar of your assignment.

 ### Classroom assignments in [vscode](#vscode)